spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

 [Projected Service Account Token k8s Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_k8s_psat.md) for authenticating the SPIRE agent to the server.
 Projected Service Account Tokens are more tightly scoped than regular service account tokens, and thus more secure.

 As configured, the SPIRE agent does not verify the identity of the Kubernetes kubelet when requesting metadata for workload attestation.
 For additional security, you may wish to configure the Kubernetes workload attestor to perform this verification on compatible Kubernetes distributions by setting `skip_kubelet_verification` to `false`.
 [Read more](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_workloadattestor_k8s.md)

+# Next steps

+* [Review the SPIRE Documentation](https://spiffe.io/spire/docs/) to learn how to configure SPIRE for your environment.